Skip Navigation

 OT, MSOT, OTR

-Alexa has worked with both adults and children in a variety of settings, including inpatient rehabilitation hospitals, sensory integration clinics, and schools.
+is an Occupational Therapist in the Norwood clinic.
+She has worked with both adults and children in a variety of settings, including inpatient rehabilitation hospitals, sensory integration clinics, and schools.
 One of her first exposures to occupational therapy was in the NICU, where she learned the importance of sensory integration in neurological development.
-Alexa has a passion for pediatric neuro rehabilitation, and she has received extensive training in NDT practices.
+Alexa has a passion for pediatric neuro rehabilitation and has received extensive training in NDT practices.
 Her clinical experience involves working with children with acquired brain injury and stroke, cerebral palsy, autism spectrum disorder, sensory processing disorder, ADHD, and other developmental and neurological disorders.
-Alexa has recently relocated from Florida and is very excited to be returning to the Boston area to join the SST team!

 Debbie Harper-Padula